shanku01/100-Days-of-React/README.md

 A single-page application is an application that loads a single HTML page and all the necessary assets (such as JavaScript and CSS) required for the application to run.
 Any interactions with the page or subsequent pages do not require a round trip to the server which means the page is not reloaded.

+# Day 29 of 100 days of code

+# React Hooks
+Let you use state and other React features without writing a class.